bobshort4bobby4/PP4-Civ1/README.md

   ### Book Page
   The book page displays the details of the booking and a button to confirm the booking.
 If the occupancy rate for that period is below 50% a banner is displayed showing a 10% discount on the booking price.
 Please see note on how this was calculated in testing section.
-  On booking the user is thanked, the details shown again and re-directed to the home page.
+  On booking the user is thanked, a confirmation email sent, the details shown again and re-directed to the home page.

   ![image of the booking screen](https://github.com/bobshort4bobby4/PP4-Civ1/blob/main/media/features-readme/bookpage-pp4.png)